amitfin/retry/README.md

   entity_id: light.kitchen
 ```

 The service implements an exponential backoff mechanism.
 These are the delay times (in seconds) of the first 7 attempts: [0, 1, 2, 4, 8, 16, 32] (each delay is twice than the previous one).
 The following are the seconds offsets from the initial call [0, 1, 3, 7, 15, 31, 63].
-The `retries` parameter is not passed to the inner service call.

 #### `expected_state` parameter (optional)